htfab/cell-tester/README.md

 This repository contains

 - a standard cell generator for sky130, written in python using the gdstk library
-- four example cells in various formats
+- four example cells ready to drop into the openlane flow
-- a TinyTapeout design for testing the example cells in silicon
+- a TinyTapeout design wrapping the example cells in an instrumentation framework

 ## Cell generator